May 8, 2026

 Here are some challenges associated with the native Slack app method:

-• Limited Public Replies from Slack: While ServiceBot makes it easy to collaborate on tickets from Slack privately, it is not easy to post public replies seamlessly from the same thread.
+• Limited Public Replies from Slack: While ServiceBot makes it easy to collaborate on tickets privately in Slack, it is not easy to post public replies seamlessly within the same thread.

-• Lack of Slack-based Integrations to Other Tools: FreshService lacks Slack-based integration with task management tools like Jira and ClickUp, which are often needed by service teams to track longer-term tasks (particularly those for other teams).
+• Lack of Slack-based Integrations with Other Tools: FreshService lacks Slack-based integrations with task management tools like Jira and ClickUp, which service teams often need to track longer-term tasks (particularly those for other teams).

-• Lack of Automated State Transitions: Many times, in large organizations, Slack-based ticketing and updating the state of a query manually for every reply becomes very onerous.
+• Lack of Automated State Transitions: In large organizations, Slack-based ticketing and manually updating a query's state with every reply can be very onerous.
 Freshservice does not have automated state transitions based on message intent and author.

-These challenges can impact teams with more advanced or growing needs, and they may need to explore alternative solutions, such as custom development or additional third-party apps, to overcome these limitations.
+These challenges can affect teams with more advanced or growing needs, who may need to explore alternative solutions, such as custom development or additional third-party apps, to overcome these limitations.
+In short, the native Servicebot is a good first option if your goal is to extend Freshservice into Slack.
+The trade-off is that Slack often remains a collaboration and notification layer for Freshservice, rather than the main operating queue for intake, triage, SLA tracking, and cross-tool escalation.

 2. Using Zapier for Integration